Positive Review Response Examples – Changing the Way We Give Feedback

 Understanding Redirected Feedback

-Although reinforcing feedback can be delivered at any time, it’s best to get permission before offering redirected feedback.
-Essentially, it’s crucial to confirm that the recipient is prepared to hear whatever it is you have to say.
+Although reinforcing feedback can be delivered at any time, getting permission before offering redirected feedback is best.
+Essentially, confirming that the recipient is prepared to hear what you have to say is crucial.

-If they are not in the right headspace or not able to focus on what you have to say, the feedback will not hit its mark.
-Try to get a sense of how the person is feeling and whether or not they are aware of the topic you want to comment on before you give them criticism.
-A few examples of how to handle these situations are below.
+If they are not in the right headspace or unable to focus on what you have to say, the feedback will not hit its mark.
+Before you give them criticism, try to get a sense of how the person is feeling and whether or not they are aware of the topic you want to comment on.
+Below are a few examples of how to handle these situations.

-The above examples offer the team member a chance to state their feelings first, rather than putting them on the defensive.
-Make sure to give them enough time to process their thoughts and be in an open-minded space to pay attention to what they have to say.
-Instead of leaving them unprepared for the comments, it prepares them for a feedback session that they can lead.
+The above examples offer the team members a chance to state their feelings first rather than putting them on the defensive.
+Make sure to give them enough time to process their thoughts and be open-minded enough to pay attention to what they have to say.
+Instead of leaving them unprepared for the comments, it prepares them for a feedback session they can lead.

-On the flip side, you might find yourself in a more tense situation.
-It may be a useful method to remind or alert your team member that you’ll be offering insightful criticism.
+Conversely, you might find yourself in a more tense situation.
+It may be useful to remind or alert your team members that you’ll be offering insightful criticism.
 By admitting your anxiety, you demonstrate your desire to engage in productive discourse rather than criticize or make the other person feel awful.

-Additionally, you might occasionally hear opinions on your team member from others.
+Additionally, you might occasionally hear opinions on your team members from others.
 It can be challenging to provide third-party feedback because it typically includes hearsay and focuses on a specific individual’s experience.
-Though it might arise, you should have a strategy for talking about outside opinions.
+Though it might arise, you should have a strategy for discussing outside opinions.

 Insightful Positive Review Response Examples

 The examples mentioned above are meant to assist you in providing valuable feedback to other team members or direct reports.
-It’s critical to remember that giving someone feedback involves more than just the words you use to initiate the dialogue.
+Remembering that giving someone feedback involves more than just the words you use to initiate the dialogue is critical.
 Other factors that go into providing feedback are listed below:

-Pay attention to timing: Put yourself in the position of the recipient of the feedback.
+Pay attention to timing: Put yourself in the position of the feedback recipient.
 Think about whether they are prepared to receive your critique and whether you are prepared to provide it with an open mind.
 Strong feelings might make it difficult for someone to accept criticism, whether it’s constructive or redirected.
-Postpone giving feedback till a moment that is more impartial.
+Postpone giving feedback until a more impartial moment.

-Be prepared: Before providing comments, consider the person you’re about to speak with.
+Be prepared: Consider the person you will speak with before providing comments.
 What is the goal of your criticism, and what do you hope will come of it?
 Do you think the individual should alter or continue their current behavior?
 What else do you believe they could do to bring about this result?
 Your employee feedback must contain enough details for someone to modify or continue their current behavior.

-Give Specific Positive Review Response Examples: Whether giving employee feedback that has to be reinforced or redirected, specificity is crucial for learning.
+Give Specific Positive Review Response Examples: Specificity is crucial for learning Whether to give employee feedback that has to be reinforced or redirected.
 Additionally, specific criticism can be used to measure progress and direct future behavior.
 Although it’s lovely to be complimented on a job well done, the recipient won’t know which exact actions to repeat in the future.

-Establish regular employee feedback procedures: Although not every action or circumstance may call for feedback, it’s crucial to prioritize it on a frequent basis.
-Redirecting feedback is easier to deliver when reinforcing feedback is given often.
+Establish regular employee feedback procedures: Although not every action or circumstance may call for feedback, it’s crucial to prioritize it frequently.
+Redirecting feedback is more accessible to deliver when reinforcing feedback is given often.
 Giving employees regular feedback also demonstrates your concern for them as individuals.

 Flipping the Script: How Do I Ask for Criticism?

-Understand that when you first ask for feedback, your team might not know how to respond, but as they get used to the give and take in their own feedback sessions, they will open up in yours as well.
+Understand that when you first ask for feedback, your team might not know how to respond, but as they get used to the give-and-take in their feedback sessions, they will also open up in yours.

 When you open this dialogue, just like you want your team members to be in a good space to receive feedback, you should also be in a good space to receive it.
 Watch your emotions and do your best not to be defensive.
 Your team members will pay attention to how you respond and learn from it.